 The optional component kit comes with the MP2315 DC-DC Converter and 4-pin male header for soldering it to the proto board as well as a 100uF electrolytic and 0.1uF ceramic capacitor to populate this section.
-You may want to pick up a 1×4 female header if you want to socket this part instead of soldering it to the board.
+We also throw in a 1×4 female header if you want to socket this part instead of soldering it directly to the board.

 Mega 2560 Pro Socket

 The board uses three double-row female headers to create a socket for the Mega 2560 Pro MCU module.